 The Britannia has also been released by the Royal Mint as special anniversary editions and commemorative issues.
 For example, the 30th-anniversary gold edition was on sale in 2017 for £1048 .68.
 There was also a limited edition issued as an 8mm coin.
 Only 1500 of these were released, and it was the smallest Britannia coin.
 It contained only 1/40 parts of an ounce of 24-carat gold with a purity of 999.9, along with a proof finish.

 Needless to say, these types of special issues attract a lot of interest as a collectable coin.
 Therefore, they command high premiums in the secondary market once supplies run out.
 But, investing in these special issues would require a higher capital outlay.

-The current editions are a great buy if you consider their value in gold.
+The current editions are a great buy if you consider their value in gold and silver.
 As these coins are available in plentiful, premiums are very low.
 It’s also a great idea to order these coins in bulk from your dealer.

 Image Credit: Eric Golub

 Daniel Fisher formed physical Gold in 2008, after working in the financial industry for 20 years.
 He spent much of that time working within the new issue fixed income business at a top tier US bank.
 In this role, he traded a large book of fixed income securities, raised capital for some of the largest government, financial, and corporate institutions in the world and advised the leading global institutional investors.
 Daniel is CeFA registered and is a member of the Institute of Financial Planning.